jsejcksn/jsonbox-client/README.md

 }
 ```

-Create a single record in a collection
+Create a single record in a collection:

 ```ts
 const wizard = {name: 'Harry', house: 'Gryffindor', born: 1980};